00tau/dotfiles/README.md

 # ln -s ~/.dotfiles/dx /usr/share/X11/xkb/symbols/dx
 ```

-This is the alpha-numeric layer of the grid.
-Note that the SHIFT-key lies on
+This is the *alpha-numeric* layer of the grid: Note that the SHIFT-keys lie on
 the home-row of the layout, assuming that you are much more likely to press
-SHIFT than CAPS-LOCK:
+SHIFT than CAPS-LOCK.
+Also, the ESCAPE-key has moved to a more prominent
+position, and is now on the same level has the numeric keys.
+It is much more
+convenient to have the TABULATOR-key on the right side of the board and so
+close to the numerics, too.
+When entering long rows of digital numbers, it is
+nice to have `,` and `.` right below.

 | L5    | L5 | L4 | L3 | L2 | L2 | R2 | R2 | R3 | R4 | R5 | R5    |
 |------:|----|----|----|----|----|----|----|----|----|----|:------|